Updated on 2024-06-27 GMT+08:00

 • Default Route Table Propagation: Enable

 • Auto Accept Shared Attachments: Set it based on site requirements.
-In this example, Enable is selected.
+In this example, enable this option.

 • Attachment: Three attachments are required for each enterprise router.
 In this example, the attachments are as follows: